 - Not to exceed five (5) pages in length.
 If appendix exceeds the 5-page limit, the research proposal WILL NOT be reviewed.

-The Award will be presented at the March 2019 SSO Annual Cancer Symposium in San Diego, and applicants will be informed of the outcome via email shortly after the conclusion of the meeting.
+The Award will be presented at the March 2020 SSO Annual Cancer Symposium in Boston, and applicants will be informed of the outcome via email shortly after the conclusion of the meeting.
 Please be aware that applicants will not receive reviewer comments or an application score.

 PLEASE NOTE: Funding of grants will be determined by scientific peer review process and consistent with any restrictions required by the grantor.